Joshua Rosenberg, Ph.D.

 Rosenberg, J. M. (February, 2020).
 Studying education-focused Twitter hashtags in light of state-based and national policies and practices.
 Presentation at the 2020 Spring Seminar Series at the Martin School of Public Policy at the University of Kentucky, Lexington, KY.

-Select Workshops
+Workshops (Sekected)

 Rosenberg, J. M. & D’Angelo, C. (2022, March).
 An Introduction to Data Science in Science Education Using R. National Association for Research in Science Teaching.
 Note.
 This session was sponsored by the Contemporary Methods Research Interest Group (RIG).